-On January 27, 2020, AAMC filed a complaint for declaratory judgment relief in the Superior Court of the Virgin Islands, Division of St. Croix, against Luxor Capital Group, LP and certain of its funds and managed accounts (collectively, "Luxor") regarding AAMC's redemption obligations under the Certificate of Designations (the "Certificate) of AAMC's Series A Convertible Preferred Stock (the "Series A Shares").
+On January 27, 2020, AAMC filed a complaint for declaratory judgment relief in the Superior Court of the Virgin Islands, Division of St. Croix, against Luxor Capital Group, LP and certain of its funds and managed accounts (collectively, "Luxor") regarding AAMC's redemption obligations under the Certificate of Designations (the "Certificate") of AAMC's Series A Convertible Preferred Stock (the "Series A Shares").
 Under the Certificate, holders of the Series A Shares are permitted on March 15, 2020 and on each successive five-year anniversary of March 15, 2020 to request AAMC, upon not less than 15 nor more than 30 business days' prior notice, to redeem all but not less than all of their Series A Shares out of legally available funds.
 AAMC seeks a declaration that AAMC is not required to redeem any of Luxor's Series A Shares on a redemption date if AAMC does not have legally available funds to redeem all of Luxor's Series A Shares on such redemption date.
 Luxor has removed the action to the U.S District Court for the Virgin Islands, and, on March 24, 2020, AAMC moved to remand the action back to the Superior Court of the Virgin Islands, Division of St. Croix.
-That motion is currently being briefed by the parties and is expected to be fully submitted to the Court by no later than June 15, 2020.
+That motion is fully briefed and pending decision.
+On May 15, 2020, Luxor moved to dismiss AAMC's declaratory judgment complaint.
+That motion has been fully briefed and submitted to the Court as of July 29, 2020.